hammingweight/spring_on_oci/0_spring_application/README.md

 ```

 ## Building and running the service locally
-To build the service for local use, we need to use the `local` profile
+To build the service for local testing, we need to use the `local` profile

 ```
 $ ./mvnw -Plocal clean package
 ```

-but, since `local` is activated by default, we don't need to specify the profile
+but, since `local` is activated by default, we can omit the profile

 ```
 $ ./mvnw clean package